 The information submitted as part of the listing process, the NDC number, and the NDC Directory are used in the implementation and enforcement of the Act.

-Current regulations require a registered establishment to update its drug listing data in June and December of each year, or, at the discretion of the establishment, when a change occurs (see 21 C.F.R. § 207.30); therefore, FDA may not yet have been notified of recent changes before updating the NDC Directory.
+Current regulations require a registered establishment to update its drug listing data in June and December of each year, or, at the discretion of the establishment, when a change occurs (see 21 C.F.R. § 207.57(c)); therefore, FDA may not yet have been notified of recent changes before updating the NDC Directory.
 FDA makes every effort to prevent errors and discrepancies in the NDC Directory data.
 Users who detect any errors are requested to contact:

 Section 510(p) of the FD&C Act (21 USC 360(p)) now requires registration and listing information for human drugs to be submitted electronically, unless a waiver is granted.
 In keeping with this provision, in June of 2009, the FDA stopped accepting hardcopy/paper submissions of drug registration and listing information using Forms 2656, 2657, and 2658, and began accepting only electronic submissions.
 The format for these submissions employs Extensible Markup Language (XML) and uses the Structured Product Labeling (SPL) standard to organize the data within the file.
 This data is processed and stored within an FDA internal software system known as eLIST and eDRLS.

-- Starting February 1, 2013, the new NDC Directory is updated daily.
+- The NDC Directory is updated daily.

 - The new NDC Directory contains ONLY information on final marketed drugs submitted to FDA in SPL electronic listing files by labelers.
 (A labeler may be either a manufacturer, including a repackager or relabeler, or, for drugs subject to private labeling arrangements, the entity under whose own label or trade name the product will be distributed.)
 Inclusion of information in the NDC Directory does not indicate that FDA has verified the information provided.
 The content of each NDC Directory entry is the responsibility of the labeler submitting the SPL file.